ronik-design/slush-gh-pages/templates/README.md

 > `npm` required that you have a clean repo (no modified files) before running `npm version`

+### Travis CI and testing

+Some very basic tests are included in the `__tests__` directory along with a `.travis.yml` file.
+If you choose to set up Travis CI remember to set the `JEKYLL_GITHUB_TOKEN` environment variable in the settings for your repository.

 ### Files and directories

 * `_assets/javascripts/main.js` - write your JS app using ES6, Babel (with [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) handling polyfills), Uglify, Rollup.js and any selected framework libraries.
 Configure your build in the generated `rollup.config.js`.